sadhanaavasarala/learning-library/PreReqGuide.md

 ### Hardware Requirements

-- You will need a machine capable of connecting to the internet and download files
+- You will need a machine capable of connecting to the internet and downloading files

-### You can pull the docker image here:

-- DockerHub.com

 ## Optional: Configure Client Tools Locally